bitcoin/bitcoin/README.rst

 - Address books and transaction table can be sorted by any column

-- Accepts "bitcoin:" URLs from browsers through drag and drop
+- Accepts "bitcoin:" URLs from browsers and other sources through drag and drop

 Build instructions
 ===================